ibkdizzu/aws-bootcamp-cruddur-2023/journal/week0.md

 > **Note** : Ensure to save the billing preferences before this step, otherwise billing will not be listed in the Metrics options

-- Name the metric and set a threshold.
+- Name the metric and set a threshold. $5 is the threshold set below
 !["Manage Billing"](0-asset/4.ManageAlert1.PNG)

 - Create a new sns topic if one doesn't exist already.